Highest weights for truncated shifted Yangians and product monomial crystals: Introduction

 \subsection{Motivation from categorification}

 Assuming our main conjecture, the set $ H_\mu^\lambda(\bR) $ of highest weights of Verma modules is the $\mu $-weight space of a $ \g^\vee $-crystal.
 In fact, we conjecture that the direct sum (over $ \mu $) of the category $ \O $s for $ Y^\lambda_\mu(\bR) $ should carry a categorical action (in the sense of Khovanov-Lauda and Rouquier) of $ \g^\vee $ categorifying a representation $ V(\lambda, \bR)$ of $ \g^\vee$.
-(Note that at the moment, $ Y^\lambda_\mu(\bR) $ is only defined for $ \mu $ dominant.
-In a forthcoming paper, we will extend the definition to general $ \mu$.)
-For generic $ \bR $, this representation $ V(\lambda, \bR) $ will be a tensor product of fundamental representation.
+In this paper, we only consider the case where $\mu$ is dominant.
+However the definition of $Y^\lambda_\mu(\bR)$ can be extended to the case of general $\mu$ following \cite{FKPRW}, \cite[Appendix B]{BFN}.

 For any $ \bR $, we conjecture that the category of finite-dimensional representations of $ Y^\lambda_\mu(\bR) $ should categorify $ \Hom_{\g^\vee}( V(\mu), V(\lambda, \bR))$.
 As explained in Section \ref{se:finitedim}, this latter statement is compatible with our main conjecture.
 More precisely, we show the following.